-Like every entrepreneurial mom, I find it difficult to balance both life and work, and life is often motherhood.
+Like every entrepreneurial mom, I find it difficult to balance both life and work, and life is more often motherhood, especially when the children are small.
 To balance motherhood and work you do need to get your priorities right.

 I have always been a driven person.
 Most of my adult life I have worked for myself running a busy dance studio.
 I became fascinated with the internet a couple of years after the birth of my daughter, and blogging then became quite addictive.

 The problem is that running a full-time business, an affiliate marketing business and still getting time for a family life proved to be extremely difficult.
 I found myself getting increasingly frustrated when I couldn’t get my blog post or article written for the day.
 I began sitting up late into the night working on my blog, or working in the early hours of the morning when there were no interruptions.